thenexthub/Codira/docs/SequencesAndCollections.rst

   protocol NaiveIteratorProtocol {
     typealias Element
-    var current() -> Element      // get the current element mutating func advance()       // advance to the next element var isExhausted: Bool         // detect whether there are more elements }
+    var current() -> Element      // get the current element mutating fn advance()       // advance to the next element var isExhausted: Bool         // detect whether there are more elements }